 The new mill is the first next-generation bioproduct mill in the world.
 Its annual pulp production capacity is 1.3 million tonnes.
 In addition to high-quality softwood and hardwood pulp, it is producing a broad range of other bioproducts, such as tall oil, turpentine, bioelectricity, product gas, sulphuric acid and biogas.
-The bioproduct mill came into operation as planned on Tuesday, 15 August 2017 at 6:00 in the morning.
+The bioproduct mill came into operation as planned on Tuesday, 15 August 2017 at 6:00 in the morning and the mill

 A network of companies manufacturing various types of bioproducts will broaden around the bioproduct mill.
 These companies will convert pulp production side streams into bioproducts that offer higher added value than before.

 Expanding the product range to completely new bioproducts was a central principle in the design of the bioproduct mill.
 We are studying several processes and product paths and will implement them gradually.
 Upgrading of lignin and manufacture of textile fibres from pulp are progressing at the research stage.

 - The demand for softwood pulp is increasing steadily.

 - The demand for softwood market pulp was around 24 million tonnes in 2014 and is expected to increase to around 26 million tonnes by 2025.
 Demand is growing most strongly in Asia, particularly in China.

 - The price competitiveness of the mill is at a good level, as it is using northern softwood pulp.

 - The mill was constructed in the area of the previous Metsä Fibre pulp mill in Äänekoski in Central Finland.
 The new mill replaced part of the previous mill and serves the local forest industry.
 The previous pulp mill in Äänekoski was shut down and its dismantling is currently in progress.